MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/em-setscrollpos.md

 ---
 # <a name="em_setscrollpos-message"></a>EM \_ SETSCROLLPOS-Nachricht

-Führt einen Bildlauf des Inhalts eines Rich-Edit-Steuerelements bis zum angegebenen Punkt durch.
+Scrollt den Inhalt eines Rich-Edit-Steuerelements zum angegebenen Punkt.

 ## <a name="parameters"></a>Parameter